TubeWe want the Tube to be accessible to everyone and we'll give you as much help to use it as we can.

 For your safety and that of other passengers, you are not permitted to use an escalator while in a wheelchair.
 Wheelchairs can be folded and carried - please ask a member of staff for help.

 Tactile warning surfaces are being installed on staircases as we refurbish our stations.
-Seats are available on most platforms.
+Seats are available on all platforms.

 A member of staff will help you onto the train if it is safe to do so and, if necessary, help you find a seat.
 They will then call ahead to your destination or interchange stations on request and arrange for a member of staff to meet and assist you there too.